 Schefflera is a common house and office plant.
-This tropical plant is native to Australia, New Guinea and Java, where it is an understory plant.
+This tropical plant is native to Australia, New Guinea, and Java, where it is an understory plant.
 The exotic foliage and epiphytic nature of the plant make it an interesting specimen to grow in warm season gardens.
 Can Schefflera plants grow outside?
 Sadly, the plant is not reliably hardy below United States Department of Agriculture zones 10 and 11, but it will make an interesting container specimen that can be moved indoors.

 Growing Schefflera Plants Outdoors

 Outdoor Schefflera care differs somewhat from indoor plant maintenance.
-Plants can get bigger in ground and may need supplemental support and nutrition as well as a regular watering schedule, but Schefflera plant care outside is low maintenance compared to many landscape plants.
+Plants can get bigger in the ground and may need supplemental support and nutrition as well as a regular watering schedule, but Schefflera plant care outside is low maintenance compared to many landscape plants.

 Choose a location with partial to full shade or even full sun when growing Schefflera plants outdoors.
 Incorporate plenty of well-rotted compost, leaf litter or other organic amendments.
-Remember, in its native range the plant would be growing in the humus rich soil that is nurtured by a constant supply of over story leaves, animal droppings and constant moisture.
+Remember, in its native range the plant would be growing in the humus-rich soil that is nurtured by a constant supply of overstory leaves, animal droppings, and constant moisture.
 It is necessary to duplicate that rich soil as much as you can for best Schefflera growth.

-Apparently, some Schefflera plants can tolerate zone 9b but will require a sheltered location, and in ground plants may die back.
+Apparently, some Schefflera plants can tolerate zone 9b but will require a sheltered location, and in-ground plants may die back.
 In other zones, you can use Schefflera as an annual foliage plant or keep it in a container and move indoors if cold temperatures arrive.

 Schefflera plants are common in southern California, Florida, and in places like Phoenix.
-The plants need a high humidity environment to produce the bright red flowers, so most regions cannot expect blooms, but the attractive foliage will provide a tropical foil for other plants.
+The plants need a high humidity environment to produce bright red flowers, so most regions cannot expect blooms, but the attractive foliage will provide a tropical foil for other plants.